MOA 183 - Intro to Health Insurance » Fall 2022 » Weekly Quiz 7 Chapter 9 & 16

 Using the SOAP format, the diagnosis made by the doctor is:

-A. part of the assessment.
+A. part of the plan.

 B. objective information.